jaronbarends/language-buddy/docs/status.md

     model — transcript must exclude the hidden opening instruction.
-12. ~~Add evaluation as a second slice once the full v0 conversation loop (steps 4–10) is solid and styled~~ — first pass done, 2026-08-13–2026-08-14 (see decisions.md, "Evaluation: first working implementation," and step 15 below): mock-verified, plain-text output only, not yet the structured grammar/vocabulary/nuance fields requirements.md scopes — that part remains open (see "What's open").
+12. ~~Add evaluation as a second slice once the full v0 conversation loop (steps 4–10) is solid and styled~~ — first pass done, 2026-08-13–2026-08-14 (see decisions.md, "Evaluation: first working implementation," and step 15 below): mock-verified, plain-text output only, structured output following as step 16.
+(Earlier phrasing here framed the follow-up as "the structured grammar/vocabulary/nuance fields requirements.md scopes" — **corrected 2026-08-18:** there was never an intention to build three literal category fields; requirements.md's phrase described feedback content, not a required schema shape.
+See step 17's confirmation.)
 13. Revisit scenario count for v1, predefined-scenario-starter mode, and turn counter / max-turns, once v0 exists.
 14. ~~Bring back "Stop chat"; make ending a session a dispatched action again~~ — done, 2026-08-12